Our Services

 Published on: 5/6/2026

-Apple cider vinegar’s acidity and metabolic effects can increase potassium excretion, cause gastrointestinal losses, or interact with blood pressure medications, putting heart and muscle function at risk.
-Doctors monitor serum potassium to catch imbalances early and adjust treatment or recommend dietary and hydration changes.
+Apple cider vinegar can lower potassium levels through its acidity, metabolic effects, gastrointestinal losses, and interactions with blood pressure medications—putting heart rhythm and muscle function at risk.
+Doctors monitor serum potassium to catch imbalances early, then adjust treatment or recommend dietary and hydration changes.

 Apple cider vinegar and potassium have become a hot topic as more people explore natural remedies for health.
 Apple cider vinegar (ACV) is praised for potential benefits—from blood sugar support to weight management—but it isn't without risks.
 One of the main reasons your doctor may order a potassium blood test when you use ACV regularly is to ensure your electrolyte balance stays safe and effective.